jeffreycwitt/hn202/docs/first-crusade-events.md

 # What's Next

 * Next time we're going to look at one more account of one particular crusading army known as the People's crusade.
-* In this account, we are going to look closely at how Pope Urban's emphasis on the non-christian other led to unexpected hostile attitudes, not just toward Muslims, but toward Jewish communities with long histories of living in Western Europe.
+* In this account, we are going to look closely at how Pope Urban's emphasis on the non-christian "other" led to unexpected hostile attitudes, not just toward Muslims, but toward Jewish communities with long histories of living in Western Europe.

 <!--